 As soon as I brought it home, I carefully framed it and placed it out for Rick and the children, including Steve, to see before it was wrapped.
 Next, I wrote a letter explaining the visions and included Harry Homes’ name because of my promise to Tia.
 Then, I asked the Lord to give me enough courage to give it to them.
 I actually had the perfect opportunity as we were invited to Inez’s birthday party at Kevin’s House.

-A few dozen people were at her party that July night, and everyone enjoyed the “not your typical” church spaghetti supper.
-After a full night of food, good company and present opening, the party started to wind down.
+A few dozen people were at her party that July night and everyone enjoyed the “not your typical” church spaghetti supper.
+After a full night of food, good company, and present opening, the party started to wind down.
 Throughout the evening I silently pondered, “When should I give the picture to them?”
 As everyone was getting ready to leave, I quietly sat on the large open staircase in the foyer with Doc and MaryAnn Phillips.
-They were the only persons, other than Celeste, who were working at the BBB that I confided in.
+They were the only persons, other than Celeste, who was working at the BBB that I confided in.

 Rick was working that night, so they stayed with me while most of the guests were saying good night.
 Fearful of making a huge mistake, I asked the Lord to reassure me that this was exactly what He wanted me to do.
 Wrestling through my fears and doubts, Doc and MaryAnn prayed that God would empty the foyer of everyone except for Jim Bakker if this was the time He wanted me to say something.

 Needless to say, we were surprised when, within a few minutes, the only one left standing in the foyer was Jim Bakker!
 With that, I slowly walked down the stairs, clutching onto the present.
 Then I politely stammered, “Excuse me, pastor, can I see you for a minute?”
 When he simply smiled and said, “Sure,” I realized the magnitude of what I was doing.